iodeslykos/shea/README.md

 ### Wishlist.

 - Ability to query and display plot synopses, ratings, and a list of services where requested content is available to stream.
+- Fractal generation.
+- Return dice rolls as an image instead of text block.

 ## License.